 Healing chants and the sound of bells surround you when you visit the Thekchen Choling.
-Founded by Singapore-born Lama Thubten Namdrol Dorje in 2001, Thekchen Choling Singapore is a Tibetan Buddhist Temple that encompasses both the Tibetan and Chinese traditions.
+Founded by Singapore-born Lama Namdrol Tulku Rinpoche in 2001, Thekchen Choling (Singapore) is a Tibetan Buddhist Temple that encompasses both the Tibetan and Chinese traditions.

 Thekchen Choling, meaning “Great Mahayana Dharma Temple,” is named after the monastery of His Holiness the 14th Dalai Lama, and houses one of the biggest collections of mantra wheels in Singapore.